swissfink/bamazon/README.md

 ---

-5. Once the user has placed the order, the application prints out a message confirming the user's selection and quantity AND how much this purchase will be (minus taxes and shipping).
+5. Once the user has placed the order, the application prints out a message confirming the user's selection, quantity, and how much the purchase will be (minus taxes and shipping).

     * **Example**

     ![alt text](https://github.com/swissfink/bamazon/blob/master/Images/step%205.png "bamazon customer promts example")

 ---